 To be able to share what we learn with others, to inspire and empower them to do the same, is an ultimate act of service.

-I hope that this information will be helpful to you and I want to wish you the very best as you move ahead along this path.
+I hope that this information will be helpful to you and I want to wish you the very best as you move ahead along this path toward the best nutrition school for you.
 Should you have additional questions beyond what has been addressed here, please post your questions on this page, and I will do my best to answer them to my fullest ability.